Alfaz4U/Alfaz4U/README.md

 --------------------------------------------------------------------------------------------------------------------------------------
 - I create dashboards 📊 and reports 📉 to deliver business actionable insights 🎯 from messy DATA🍜.
 - 👀 I’m interested in Data Analytics.
-- 🌱 I'm graduated from Madan Mohan Malaviya University of Technology Gorakhpur UP.
+- 🌱 I'm graduated from Savitribai Phule Pune University Pune MH.
 - 💞️ I’m currently seeking opportunities in Data Analysis and Machine Learning.
 - 📫 How to reach me sohel27md@gmail.com or www.linkedin.com/in/mohammadd-sohel
 <!---